Real-Skill/angular-exercises/README.md

 **Methods:**

-    * getCurrent() - get current user using XHR Authorization token headers
+    * getCurrent() - get current user 'name' using XHR Authorization token headers
     * register(name, password) - register the user given the new name(user name) and password.
 It should automatically login new user.

-As mentioned in signatures above, we are going to use angular $cookies service to ensure our session.
-Backend is prepared to persist token for user ```admin(Name: admin, Password: admin)```.
-Use token ```'Bearer g5Xfe2hk'``` as a fixed header to test if your services are working correctly.
-Make sure that methods signatures are not changed, meaning you are not allowed to add any extra properties to the function.

 ## API